 Acorns Earn is a rewards program that allows account holders to earn money from purchases they make with 350+ different brands partnered with the firm.

 Using the debit or credit card linked to their Acorns account, investors can earn varying cash-back rewards that will be deposited directly into their investment account within 60 to 120 days after the purchase is completed.

 The different rewards offered by each provider can be found within Acorns’ mobile app, or users can also install an extension in their Chrome web browser that will allow them to see this information.

-As examples, Disney+ currently offers a $5 reward when a user pays for a subscription with an Acorns linked card; Chevron offers a $0.25 reward per refill of $20 or higher.
+For example, Disney+ currently offers a $5 reward when a user pays for a subscription with an Acorns-linked card; Chevron offers a $0.25 reward per refill of $20 or higher.